postgresml/pgcat/README.md

 This mode is enabled by default.

 ### Load balancing of read queries
 All queries are load balanced against the configured servers using either the random or least open connections algorithms.
-The most straight forward configuration example would be to put this pooler in front of several replicas and let it load balance all queries.
+The most straightforward configuration example would be to put this pooler in front of several replicas and let it load balance all queries.

 If the configuration includes a primary and replicas, the queries can be separated with the built-in query parser.
 The query parser, implemented with the `sqlparser` crate, will interpret the query and route all `SELECT` queries to a replica, while all other queries including explicit transactions will be routed to the primary.